Nordix/keycloak-secrets-vault-provider/docs/overview.md

 1. The realm administrator stores the LDAP bind password by sending a POST request to `https://<KEYCLOAK_URL>/auth/realms/my-realm/secrets-manager/ldap-bindpw`.
    The Secrets Manager writes the password to OpenBao KV secrets engine at the path `secret/keycloak/my-realm/ldap-bindpw`, which encrypts it and stores it on disk.
-2. The realm administrator configures LDAP federation in Keycloak, setting the LDAP bind password field to `${vault.ldap-bindpw}`.
+2. The realm administrator configures LDAP federation in Keycloak and sets the LDAP bind password to `${vault.ldap-bindpw}`.
-   This stores only a reference to the secret in Keycloak's configuration (in the SQL database), not the actual password.
+   The reference is stored as part of Keycloak's configuration in the SQL database.
-3. A user logs in to Keycloak.
+3. A user logs in.
 4. Keycloak resolves the `${vault.ldap-bindpw}` reference by calling the Vault SPI provider which fetches the actual password from OpenBao KV secrets engine path `secret/keycloak/my-realm/ldap-bindpw`.
-5. Keycloak uses the fetched cleartext password to bind to the LDAP server for user federation.
+5. Keycloak uses the cleartext password to bind to the LDAP server for user federation.

 Steps (1) and (2) can be performed in any order.
 For example, the realm administrator may first configure LDAP federation with the `${vault.ldap-bindpw}` reference, and then store the password using the Secrets Manager.